m-fleury/isabelle-snippets/README.md

 ## Requirements

 You have to install Isabelle (Isabelle2018) and the prettify-symbols-mode.
-Then you can install this [extension](https://marketplace.visualstudio.com/items?itemName=mfleury.isabelle-snippets).
+Then you can install this extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=mfleury.isabelle-snippets).

 ## Extension Settings